 Step 4: Change the existing link to the correct one, then click the Apply button.

 Are you working on a document with multiple people, and you need to ask a question about something in that document?
-Find out how to add a comment so that others can view questions or potential edits without needing edit the actual content of the document.
+Find out how to add a comment so that others can view questions or potential edits without needing to edit the actual content of the document.